 In total, 324 measures relevant to rural populations, telehealth, and system readiness were identified from sources such as CMIT and prior rural, telehealth, and healthcare system readiness frameworks.
 Almost all the measures identified in the scan (n=322, 99 percent) addressed at least one rural-relevant priority topic.
-Fifty-one percent of the measures were cross-cutting measures, which are measures that can be relevant across multiple clinical conditions, settings, or procedures/services (e.g., patient experience) as opposed to condition-specific measures, which are only relevant to a specific clinical condition (e.g., hemoglobin A1c control measures for diabetes treatment).
-The most addressed rural-relevant topics were patient experiences of care (13 percent), patient hand-offs and transitions (10 percent), surgical care (10 percent), and readmissions (10 percent).
+Fifty-one percent of the measures were cross-cutting measures, which are measures that can be relevant across multiple clinical conditions, settings, or procedures/services (e.g., patient experience), as opposed to condition-specific measures, which are only relevant to a specific clinical condition (e.g., hemoglobin A1c control measures for diabetes treatment).
+The most addressed rural-relevant topics were patient experience (13 percent), patient hand-offs and transitions (10 percent), surgical care (10 percent), and readmissions (10 percent).

 Of the measures included in the scan, two-thirds of them (n=217, 67 percent) addressed at least one of the telehealth-appropriate conditions identified as part of the literature review.
-The most frequently addressed topic was care coordination (18 percent).
+Again, the most frequently addressed topics were patient experience, surgical care, patient hand-offs and transitions, and readmissions.